viet-wics/viet-wics.github.io/_pages/05_aboutme.md

 ☾⋆｡𖦹 °✩

-Over the last two years, I kept wondering if it was just me -- like maybe women usually don't go for PhDs in Computer Science? 💭
+Over the last two years, I kept wondering if it was just me -- maybe it's a fact that women usually don't go for PhDs in Computer Science? 💭
-Maybe it's just a fact.

 But I couldn’t help but ask: Am I the only one?
 Are there really these "invisible" barriers that keep women from chasing after STEM careers, especially in higher education?
 (Like the self-doubt and craving for role models that I experienced?) 💭